voltaine1/daynight/README.md

 Video Version (just replace the cover, day and night videos - then upload to hicetnuc) https://github.com/voltaine1/daynight/raw/main/daynightVideo.zip

-If you use and like this code please consider sending an edition of your art to Voltaine.
+If you use and like this code please consider sending an edition of your DAY NIGHT art to Voltaine.
 Or just tweet #HeNdaynight so I can check it out.

 https://www.hicetnunc.xyz/tz/tz1X7MkF4YgW487SwdWhhEtyVSLhDmZTer11